showaykerker/Linkit7607_DoorMonitor/README.md

 In AlertMode, the Hall Effect Sensor will be monitored.
 Once the value is out of threshold range, an alert will be triggered and a noisy sound will be played.
 To leave AlertMode, simply type the password without pressing enter needed.
 #### HallMonitorMode
+Enter "0" to go to this mode.
 Monitor current reading of the Hall Effect Sensor and show the current threshold.
 #### HallThreshModifyMode
+Enter "1" to go to this mode.
 Modify thresholds through keypad.
+At the end of HallThreshModifyMode, HallMonitorMode is called.
+#### Toggle Buzzer
+Enter "8" to toggle buzzer enabling.

 ## Note
 An extra file "HSP_CallsAndPswd.h" has to be added since it was ignored.